poldepaor/go-ssh/README.md

 ## Go-SSH
-A Windows command line SSH tool to SSH to remote Linux hosts run your command and print the result in the Windows terminal.
+A Linux/Windows command line SSH tool to SSH to remote Linux hosts run your command and print the result in the Windows terminal.

 ## Build
+Linux(if running on Windows): Clone the repo and build the Linux binary by running `GOOS Linux go build ssh.go` inside the parent directory of the repo.
+Else just run `go build ssh.go`
-Clone the repo and build the Windows executable by running `go build ssh.go` inside the parent directory of the repo.
+Windows: Clone the repo and build the Windows executable by running `go build ssh.go` inside the parent directory of the repo.

 ## Config
 Enter the username and password for the Linux host in the `config.json` file.